 A. B., Edward and Barry Hirschfeld

-The second generation to the Hirschfeld printing dynasty, Edward Hirschfeld, was born during the inaugural year of the Hirschfeld Press and entered the business at age fifteen.
+The second generation of the Hirschfeld printing dynasty, Edward Hirschfeld, was born during the inaugural year of the Hirschfeld Press and entered the business at age fifteen.
 During his tenure, the Press moved three times to accommodate the expanding company, ultimately settling at their current location on Smith Road, where the Press has resided since 1973.

 Edward Hirschfeld concentrated his civic efforts on tourism in Colorado.
 Aside from founding the Hundred Club of Denver, he has served as Board Chair of the United Way.
 He was also active in the Anti-Defamation League and the Allied Jewish Foundation.

-The second generation to the Hirschfeld printing dynasty, Edward Hirschfeld, was born during the inaugural year of the Hirschfeld Press and entered the business at age fifteen.
+The second generation of the Hirschfeld printing dynasty, Edward Hirschfeld, was born during the inaugural year of the Hirschfeld Press and entered the business at age fifteen.
 During his tenure, the Press moved three times to accommodate the expanding company, ultimately settling at their current location on Smith Road, where the Press has resided since 1973.

 Edward Hirschfeld concentrated his civic efforts on tourism in Colorado.
 Aside from founding the Hundred Club of Denver, he has served as Board Chair of the United Way.
 He was also active in the Anti-Defamation League and the Allied Jewish Foundation.